AlonCang/Local/DarkestDark/DarkestDark.Data/Mini/Transitions/Problem Example Rundown.md

 ----------
 Person is killed in a nasty way.
 What now?
 ----------
-1. Take ANTIMATTER
+1. Take Antimatter
 2. Leave room

 > 1
 ----------
-You have ANTIMATTER.
+You have Antimatter.
 Horray for you.
 ----------
 1. Leave room